scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 shoot a ball of fire centered at a target location you can see.
 The fireball explodes on impact, hitting all creatures in a 5x5 area.
 Creatures must make a Dexterity save vs your spellcasting, taking 1 wound on success.
-On failure they take 2 wounds, plus an additional wound die on crit.
+On failure they take 2 wounds, plus a wound die on crit.

 Add a wound die for every level above 3rd.